 - Cover with a clean, damp tea-towel and place somewhere warm for another 30-40 minutes for a second rise.
 About halfway through, preheat your oven to 180C.
 At the end of the rise, they should have swollen to look like this…

-- Mix up the flour and water for the crosses into a small bowl.
+- If you like crosses on your buns, mix up the flour and water for the crosses into a small bowl.
 You want a consistency that is smooth and not too runny.
 If you have a piping bag, use this to pipe the crosses across the buns.
 I didn’t, so I simply dribbled the mixture off the end of a teaspoon.
 Check out the result below.
 Terrible!
 But don’t worry, the baking sorts it out 😉

 - Bake in the oven for 22 minutes; they should turn a deep golden brown (see below) – keep an eye on them after 15-20 minutes as ovens vary.